 The daily Harwich - Manchester Piccadilly boat train reverted to Class 45 haulage between Sheffield and Manchester at the start of the summer timetable, ER Class 37’s had previously worked throughout on this cross country service.

 During June the HST testing continued between Darlington and York, each day the maximum speed attained increased, by June 11th a world diesel record was at hand with 140 mph maintained for ten miles, with a brief maximum of 141mph.
-The next day 143 mph was attained.
+The next day Driver Jim Wilson attained a speed of 143.2 mph, with power cars 43000 & 43001, a test car, Mark 2 buffet and three Mark 3 coaches.
 The HST was expected to enter public service during August on ‘The North Briton’ but a pay dispute with the drivers delayed its introduction.
 The WCML was also experiencing high speed running during June.
 On 24th a pair of Class 86/2’s and four coaches were tested between Beattock and Ecclefechan.
 With only one locomotive under power, 100mph was achieved by Beattock, powering up the second machine achieved 125mph between Murthat & Dinwoodie with a maximum achieved of 129mph near Nethercleugh.
 By August the line from Carlisle to Motherwell was fully energized allowing for further testing.

 The last green Class 44, 6, entered Derby Works during June for overhaul - it would emerge in blue when outshopped.